anentropic/ocaml-spectrum/notes/downsample-nearest-color-status.md

 1. **Data-driven palettes** (JSON + PPX) to avoid hand-maintained giant match statements.
 2. **Runtime quantization for arbitrary RGB** with a perceptual nearest-match strategy.
-3. Exploration of **spatial indexing** (octree) for faster nearest search on larger/custom palettes.

 This matches your remembered goal: utilities for normalizing arbitrary colors into restricted palettes, with groundwork for broader/custom palette support.